-If your child was transitioning from an early intervention program/services, then he would have an IFSP (Individualized Family Service Plan).
-An IFSP may transfer into an IEP once your child starts public school, or the team may decide to create a new IEP based on your child's needs.
+If your child is transitioning from an early intervention program/services, then he has an IFSP (Individualized Family Service Plan).
+An IFSP may transfer into an IEP once your child starts public school, or you and the team may decide to create a new IEP based on your child's needs.
 This is determined at a transition meeting before your child enters public school.

-During the transition meeting, you and your current service providers will have a meeting with the new school providers.
-Each provider (i.e., speech therapist, occupational therapist, etc.), will provide a description of where your child is in her current services, and make recommendations for services to be carried over into the school setting.
-The new providers will ask questions and talk about what the school setting looks like and how they will accommodate the needs of your child.
+During the transition meeting, you and your current service providers will have a meeting with the school team.
+Each provider (i.e., speech therapist, occupational therapist, etc.), will give a description of your child's status in her current services, and make recommendations for services to be carried over into the school setting.
+The school staff will ask questions, describe the school setting, and discuss how they will accommodate the needs of your child.